yogevshalmon/ebat/README.md

 - Compilation requires g++ version 10.1.0 or higher.
 - We use CMake for building the tool, please verify that you have CMake VERSION 3.8 or higher.

-To build the tool please extract the zip folder and then enter the new directory.
+To build the tool, first we assume the projet was unzip from the zip file, and the you enter the directory.

 After that, run the following script: